jasongrimes/fretboardfoundation/_chapters/020-chords/110-color-chords.md

 To increase tension,
-add "color" and express a range of emotion, the diatonic chords of Western harmony can be enriched by adding one or more tones from outside the chord.
+add "color" and express a range of emotion, diatonic chords of Western harmony can be enriched by adding one or more tones from outside the chord.

 This leads to a bewildering variety of guitar chords that can seem endless, disorganized, and confusing.